Westfield Burwood: History

 The original Westfield Burwood first opened on 11 October 1966 by Premier of New South Wales Robert Askin, and was one of the first shopping centres in Australia.
 The centre was known as Westfield Shoppingtown Burwood and was the first Westfield to contain the Westfield logo and to be branded as "shoppingtown".
 Shoppingtown was the idea that the centre would contain more than just shops, but professional services like cinemas, petrol stations, doctors and dentists.

-Westfield Burwood was built on a slope which meant that it was the first centre that facilitated an "incline mall" design.
+Westfield Burwood was built on a slope which meant that it was the first centre that facilitated an incline mall design.
 This meant that the centre was a gently-ascending grade and that the levels were connected via a system of ramps, stairs and escalators.
 The centre also featured a circular stage and an ornate air fountain which shoots controlled compressed air with metallic coloured balls in the air.

 The original centre was half the size it is today, and was first to have a Hoyts cinema inside the centre (later closed sometime in the 1980s).
 Westfield Burwood was partially built on the site of the old Hoyts Astor theatre which was rebuilt as the Hoyts Burwood.
 Westfield Burwood featured Farmers, Coles New World, Mark Foy's and Winns.
-In 1972 the centre expanded by acquiring land south on Victoria Street and a Fossey's store opened on that site which operated until its closure in 1993 and was taken over by Target.
-Westfield Burwood was again redeveloped in 1976 with the addition of Nock & Kirby (later rebranded to BBC Hardware until its closure sometime in the 1990s when Hardwarehouse now Bunnings Warehouse opened in Ashfield).
+In 1972 the centre expanded by acquiring land south on Victoria Street and a Fosseys store opened on that site which operated until its closure in 1993 and was taken over by Target.
+Westfield Burwood was again redeveloped in 1976 with the addition of Nock & Kirby.
 In November 1976, the Farmers store was rebranded to Myer which was then renamed Grace Bros on 18 April 1983.